sinusphi/venvipy/README.rst

 Prerequisits
 ------------

-Primarily *VenviPy* is aimed at \*NIX systems (maybe a Windows port could come sometime in the future)

 If you want to run *VenviPy* using your operating system's Python (3.6+) you will have to make sure that the packages ``python3-venv`` and